developer-onizuka/n8n-ollama/Readme.md

 mac book air m3/m4 (above 24GB memory)<br>

 # 1. Goal
-We will run Local LLM on Kubernetes and create an AI Agent using it using n8n.
+We will run Local LLM on Kubernetes and create an Workflow for AI Agent using it using n8n.

 <img src="https://github.com/developer-onizuka/n8n-ollama/blob/main/n8n-agent.png" width="960">